robisim74/angular-library-starter/README.md

     * don't manipulate the _nativeElement_ directly

 ## <a name="9"></a>9 Inlining of templates and stylesheets
-From _Angular Package Format v5.0_:

-> Component libraries are typically implemented using stylesheets and html templates stored in separate files.
-While it's not required, we suggest that component authors inline the templates and stylesheets into their FESM files as well as *.metadata.json files by replacing the stylesheetUrls and templateUrl with stylesheets and template metadata properties respectively.
-This simplifies consumption of the components by application developers.

-_ngc_ compiler still does not support inlining of templates & styles.
-But if you want, you can follow this suggestion: [Inlining of templates and stylesheets](https://github.com/robisim74/angular-library-starter/blob/master/INLINING.md).
+Now _ngc_ compiler supports inlining of templates & styles.
+Moreover, this starter allows you to use `.scss` _sass_ files.
+If you need, you can use different pre-processors.

 ## Built with this starter
 - [angular-l10n](https://github.com/robisim74/angular-l10n) *An Angular library to translate messages, dates and numbers*